 Brittany is a passionate martial artist who brings attention to form and function.
 She is a recognized international HEMA instructor and accomplished competitor.
 A testament to her success is her multiple medals in longsword, cutting, ringen, and glima.
 She holds a Bachelor's Degree in Ancient and Medieval History, and cross-trains in submission wrestling.
-Brittany is also the dedicated author for the blog 'Women of HEMA' and is a current member of the HEMA Alliance Governing Council.
+Brittany is also the dedicated author for the blog 'Women of HEMA' and is a former member of the HEMA Alliance Governing Council.

 HEMA is Europe's legacy of fighting arts dating back to the Medieval Period.
 We utilize primary sources that date between the 1300s to late 1500s that describe specific fighting systems for wrestling and weapons.
 Despite the historical context of our art, we treat this as a modern activity and do not wear period or reenactment clothing.